vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

   require write permissions.
 Limiting these permissions reduces the risk of unauthorized actions.
-* **Mitigating Risks of Tampering**: By making the socket **read-only** for workloads, the risk of these workloads tampering with the socket’s data or behavior is minimized.
+* **Mitigating Risks of Tampering**: By making the socket **read-only** for workloads, the risk of these workloads tampering with the socket's data or behavior is minimized.
 This is crucial as SPIRE Agents deal with sensitive identity credentials.
 * **Reducing Attack Surface**: A **read-only** configuration limits the potential